Silverellion/NexST/README.md

-If you this, you are gay
+If you read this, you are gay